 All eligible members of the U-M community on the Ann Arbor campus receive the standard computing services at no charge.
 See Getting a Uniqname, MCommunity Directory Profile, and Computing Services for details about how new members of the U-M community get access to standard computing services.

 Those eligible to receive the services include all Ann Arbor U-M students who are listed by their department as "Active in Program," all faculty (including emeritus faculty), all full-time or part-time staff, and sponsored affiliates.
 Questions about eligibility can be directed to the ITS Service Center.

 The standard computing services include:

-(Medical students and some others use email and calendaring services provided by the U-M Health System instead of Google Mail and Calendar.*)
+Note: Medical students and some others use email and calendaring services provided by the U-M Health System instead of Google Mail and Calendar.*

 A profile in the MCommunity Directory.